Appraisers for CoreLogic Sue for Unpaid Wages

-Bryan Schwartz Law has represented thousands of appraisers nationwide, recovering tens of millions of dollars in unpaid wages in recent years from Bank of America and other major players in the real estate valuation business.
+Bryan Schwartz Law, P.C. has represented thousands of appraisers nationwide, recovering tens of millions of dollars in unpaid wages in recent years from Bank of America and other major players in the real estate valuation business.

 “Enough is enough,” proclaims Ms. Mitchell.
 “The more I work, the less I get paid, and this doesn’t make sense.
 It’s time for CoreLogic to be up front about how its paying us, and to follow the law.”
 Numerous colleagues have already joined Mitchell’s suit

 For more information about this case, Mitchell v.
 CoreLogic, Inc. (No. 8:17-cv-02274), please contact Bryan Schwartz at Bryan@BryanSchwartzLaw.com.

 Bryan Schwartz and team are stellar professionals.
 I worked really closely with Renato Flores.
 He was patient and showed a lot of care and rigor in explaining the ins and out to me and the practical advice he shared was outstanding.
 Bryan is well connected…

 Exceptional people, powerful advocates, tough negotiators.
 Bryan Schwartz and senior associate Jane Mackie truly care about fairness and justice.
 Their hard work, attention to detail, and the time and responsiveness they devoted to all my questions let me know in a hundred ways that they…